ChrisPortman/vcrepo/README.md

 ### Intended Workflow
 Basically the idea is to cron the syncing of the repos nightly.
 Then there will be a nightly commit of in the GIT repo.
 We will then be able to tag a specific commit as 'production', 'dev' whatever.
 When we want to make new packages available to and environment, just move the tag and done.

+## TODO
+  * Look at simplifying the repos filesystem structure.
+I dont think it really needs to be repo_base_location/os/vers/arch.
+It can more likely be repo_base_location/{yum|apt}/repo_name
+  * Make sure that if someone has been mucking about in the workdir and not left it master:HEAD that the syncs dont loose the plot.
+  * Move the .package dir out of .git.
+It shouldnt really live there, but on the other hand, its an easy way to make sure its out of the way of the commits.